CIMETIÈRE DU Père-Lachaise

 Opened in 1804 on the site of a former Jesuit retreat, Père-Lachaise is today one of the world's most celebrated of cemeteries.

-In fact, more than a million and a half people come to Père-Lachaise each year, to walk its nearly 109 acres consisting of tens of thousands of monuments, many of which are dedicated to some of the world's greatest names in the arts, sciences, literature and of course history.
+In fact, more than three million people visit Père-Lachaise each year.
+They come to walk its nearly 109 acres consisting of tens of thousands of monuments, many of which are dedicated to some of the world's greatest names in the arts, sciences, literature and of course history.
 Here's just a sample:

 First woman aeronaut Sophie Blanchard, dancer Jane Avril, Composer Francois Poulenc, Heloise and Abelard, Impressionist painter Camille Pissaro, composer Luigi Cherubini, Frederic Chopin, Abraham Breguet (yes the watch guy), Rene Lalique (the glass guy), pianist Michel Petrucciani, founder of sociology Auguste Comte, Jean Francois Champollion, founder of homeopathy Samuel Hahnemann, Gustave Dore, American rocker Jim Morrison, photographer Gerda Taro, playwright Moliere, fabulist La Fontaine, Antoine Parmentier, actress Sarah Bernhardt, novelist Honore Balzac, writer Sophie Condorcet, philosopher Claude Saint-Simon, painter Eugene Delacroix, American ballerina Harriet Toby, politician Merleau-Ponty, dancer Cleo Merode, filmmaker Georges Melies, singer Edith Piaf, composer Georges Bizet, writer Marcel Proust, Apollinaire, dancer Isadora Duncan, violinist Stephane Grappelli, American writer Richard Wright, politician Auguste Blanqui, Americans Gertrude Stein and Alice Toklas, Amedeo Modigliani, writer Colette, Oscar Wilde, and so many, many more.